tomn681/Flow-Matching-and-Diffusion-Models/src/models/vae/README.md

 - Use `python -m src.train --trainer vae --config configs/vae.json --data-root <dataset>` to launch training.
 A lighter preset lives in `configs/vae_small.json` (fewer residual blocks and slightly smaller width).
 - The trainer logs metrics to `metrics.jsonl` and saves both periodic and best checkpoints under the configured `output_dir`.
+- Optional device split: set `perceptual_device` or `disc_device` in the JSON (or via CLI overrides) to offload the perceptual loss or discriminator to another GPU.

 ## Sampling